sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

     @IBOutlet var window: NSWindow!
     // A view controller we attach to our window's titlebar when updates are available var titlebarAccessoryViewController: NSTitlebarAccessoryViewController? = nil

-    func applicationDidFinishLaunching(_ notification: Notification) {
-        #if DEBUG // "-D DEBUG" is added for Debug in Other Swift Flags
-            // This snippet is only for testing gentle scheduled reminders
-            // Remove this in production to respect Sparkle's update scheduler
-            // You may also want to test with no delay for testing near app launch experience DispatchQueue.main.asyncAfter(deadline: .now() + 10.0) {
-                self.updaterController.updater.checkForUpdatesInBackground()
-            }
-        #endif
-    }

     // Declares that we support gentle scheduled update reminders to Sparkle's standard user driver var supportsGentleScheduledUpdateReminders: Bool {